Programs

 This session, designed in Pecha Kucha format, includes five unpublished presentations by Venezuelan artists, sociologists, and architects, each proposing a practice of new media, appropriation, and new policies in art, images, sound, and words:

 Continuity and Rupture.
-The Arts in Venezuela from the Historical Perspective of the Republican National Project
+The Arts in Venezuela from the Historical Perspective of the Republican National Project (watch the video)

 Iván Candeo and Rodrigo Figueroa